 Utilize the wall if you are not able to kneel down or place pressure on your hands when getting in this hand position.
 Don’t devalue what you can with the wall to effectively strengthen your knees.

 Use a Foam Roller

 2. Utilize Loop Tubing

 Even if you can’t grip, you can lift it up and bring your legs out to the side.

 Bringing the legs out to the side

-Utilize the loop tubing to do various exercises such as pressing if you are not able to kneel down or place pressure on the hands and on the wrists.
+Utilize the loop tubing to do various exercises such as pressing if you are not able to kneel down or place pressure on the hands and wrists to make your knees stronger.